 1.2.3 Animal Capture and Handling

-A total of 47 tucos were capture between 2019 and 2020.
+A total of 47 tuco-tucos were captured between March 2019 and March 2020.
 Out of these, REF were part of the present study and we were able to recaptured, and thus collect data, for 22 animals.
-Trapping was conducted in four different campaigns to the study site between 2019 and 2020.
+Trapping was conducted in four different campaigns to the study.
 Three campaigns were done in 2019 during March-April, July and October.
 A fourth campaign was done in February 2020.
-A fifth campaign was planned to occur in April 2020 but had to be canceled due to the COVID outbreak.
-Tucos were captured using a custom made PVC tubing trap (35cm length, 10cm diameter) with a spring-loaded aluminum door at one end and a cul-de-sac at the other.
-Before setting the trap the study site were scouted for active tuco’s burrows.
+A fifth campaign was planned to occur in May 2020 but had to be canceled due to the COVID outbreak.
+Tuco-tucos were captured using a custom-made PVC tubing trap (35cm length, 10cm diameter) with a spring-loaded aluminum door at one end and a cul-de-sac at the other.
+Before setting the trap the study site was scouted for active tuco-tuco’s burrows.
 Active burrows could be identified by the presence of freshly excavated soil mounds.
-Once found burrows were excavated to open the access to the underground tunnels.
+Once found, burrows were excavated to open the access to the underground tunnels and a trap was placed horizontally at the burrow’s entrance following the tunnel’s orientation.
 Traps were placed at all active burrows found at the study site, limited to the number of traps available.
-Traps were placed horizontally at the burrow’s entrance following the tunnel’s orientation.
-Traps were set in the field during the morning and checked every 2 hours.
-At dusk traps were checked one last time and taken out, the exact time of the trap placement changed accordingly to the seasons.
-At every check traps were reset if they had been plugged with soil or if they had been activated without any tuco capture.
+Traps were set in the field during the morning and checked every 2 hours, when they were reset if they had been plugged with soil or if they had been activated without any tuco-tuco capture.
+At dusk they were checked one last time and taken out, the exact time of the trap placement changed accordingly to the seasons.

-After capture, adult tucos (>120g) were first anesthetized in order to be carefully examined and receive a collar.
+After capture, adult tucos (>120g) were first lightly anesthetized in order to be carefully examined and receive a collar.
 We used a clear plastic anesthesia chamber (318.5cm³) with a clip-on lid and a cotton ball inside.
 The cotton ball inside the chamber received approximately 0.5 mL of isoflurane (REF) before transferring the animal from the trap to the chamber.
-While in the chamber tucos were observed for breathing, blinking and loss of righting reflex.
-Once the tucos could not right themselves they were removed from the chamber.
-Anesthetized animal were weighted (CSseries, OHAUS, ± 1 g precision), sexed, marked with a subcutaneous identification PITTag (Passive Integrative Transponder.
-Allflex, Brasil) and fitted with biologging collar
+While in the chamber animals were observed for breathing, blinking and loss of righting reflex.
+Once the tuco-tucos could not right themselves, they were removed from the chamber.
+Anesthetized animals were weighted (CSseries, OHAUS, ± 1 g precision), sexed, assessed for reproductive status, and marked with a subcutaneous identification PITTag (Passive Integrative Transponder.
+Allflex, Brasil) and fitted with a collar bearing biologgers (see below).

 Animals were released in the same burrow they were originally captured.
 They were left in the field for 5-18 days before being recaptured for collar recovery.
 The telemetry transmitter were used to maximize the animals relocation, thus avoiding the loss of the other devices.
 All animal captures, procedures and animal handling were authorized by the local authorities at Dirección General de Ambiente y Desarrollo Sustentable – Secretaría de Ambiente del Ministerio de Producción y Desarollo Local – La Rioja, Argentina (#00501-17).
 All procedures were also approved by the Ethics Committee at the Instituto de Biociências (#308-2018) and Faculdade de Medicina Veterinária (#2045300519) of the Universidade de São Paulo.